 Non-native plants that spread easily and displace native species are considered invasive and a threat to our city's public and private natural areas.
 The city recommends that homeowners remove any invasive plants found on their property.
-Once removed, these plants should NOT be composted or left on site.
-Disposal options include dropping them off at the Carver County Environmental Center or having your hauler collect them.
+Once removed, these plants should be bagged and taken to a facility or left on site.
+Disposal options include dropping them off at an area compost facility or having your hauler collect them.
 Many of these species reproduce easily by seeds or roots, so thorough eradication and removal of the plants is necessary.
 Be aware that invasive species and native plants can have similar appearances.
 Please contact the city or a professional for proper identification before beginning any removals.
 The city does allow the removal of invasive species within Conservation or Tree Preservation Easements.
 Contact the Environmental Resources Specialist prior to any removal work.

 Some of the more common invasive plants in Chanhassen, besides buckthorn, are garlic mustard, exotic honeysuckle, thistles, and Siberian elm.
 Other invasive plants that are present, but in limited areas include wild parsnip, Japanese knotweed, and leafy spurge.